LLYFR GALADRIEL -:-:- MIRAGE

 "Perhaps we have", said Galadriel, her tone becoming more serious.
 Rushing water sounded, then Galadriel's feet on the stairs; she entered the kitchen, examined the stove, then adjusted a handle on the side of it.
 "The control rods were fully inserted", she explained.
 "And..." - checking the neutron flux reading, and holding a hand above the hotplate - "...they have been so for a few days at least; it is warming up already.
 Now, this kettle..."

 Nerdanel had been right.
 The kettle cord was nowhere to be found; the socket had likewise vanished, with not even a mark on the wall to show where it had been.
-While the water heated, Galadriel looked more thoroughly around the kitchen.
+Indeed, the kettle itself lacked a connector, and a glance inside revealed no element beneath the shimmer of the now-warming water.
+Galadriel looked more thoroughly around the kitchen.
 The missing cord and socket were not the only changes.
 The chairs still stood around the table, but the wobbly seats of turd-coloured plastic were now of smoothly-carved, satin-finished wood; the table was surfaced not with formica, but a substance resembling marble, warm rather than cold to the touch.
 The pressed steel fluorescent fitting on the ceiling was now a cradle of delicate silver filigree, connected by pipes to the stove and holding a bowl of clear liquid, now beginning to glow with a gentle rippling light.
 The boards of the ceiling itself were not of thin pine, but of solid oak, so accurately fitted that only the change in the grain pattern revealed the joins.
 Outside the window, Galadriel saw the same familiar view, but with a sky of a more perfect blue, grass of a more vital green, sheep of a pure and spotless white; the path leading to the cottage was paved not with slab concrete, but with precisely-shaped blocks of stone; the galvanised steel gate was now a gate of cedar, as neatly made as the ceiling boards.

 "Nerdanel, you are still more than half asleep", said Galadriel with half a smile, her eyes sparkling.
 "Have you not looked out of the window?"